codepath/android_guides/Styling-UI-Screens-FAQ.md

 #### How would I create images that look good at any resolution?

-You have probably noticed that there are multiple drawable folders (i.e drawable-hdpi, drawable-xhdpi) which allow us to provide [multiple resolutions for different density screens](http://developer.android.com/training/basics/supporting-devices/screens.html#create-bitmaps).
+You have probably noticed that there are multiple drawable folders (i.e drawable-hdpi, drawable-xhdpi) which allow us to provide multiple resolutions for different density screens.
 An easy guide for which sizes to create can be found in [[this ImageView guide|Working-with-the-ImageView#supporting-multiple-densities]].

+To resize images easily, check out the [Final Android Resizer](https://github.com/asystat/Final-Android-Resizer) by [downloading and running this JAR](https://github.com/asystat/Final-Android-Resizer/blob/master/Executable%20Jar/Final%20Android%20Resizer.jar?raw=true).

 Also, there are cases where a button has an image background that needs to stretch to support different text content.
 In this case you might need to [draw a 9-patch](http://developer.android.com/tools/help/draw9patch.html) stretchable button.
 Check out the [Button Custom Background Official Guide](http://developer.android.com/guide/topics/ui/controls/button.html#CustomBackground) for specific details.
 You can also check out [these nice looking 9-patch buttons](http://www.dibbus.com/2011/03/9patch-images-in-android/) for use too.